Multiple Zeta Values and Ideles: Double shuffle relations for multiple zeta values via ideles

 Let $x$ be an element of the adeles over $\Q$.
 We are going to write $x_\infty$ for the infinite coordinate of the adele $x$, and $x_p$ for the $p$-adic coordinate.
 Consider the function

 Let $d^{\times}x$ be a multiplicative measure on the ideles given by the product of local multiplicative measures considered above for all of the local fields.
 Let $\A$ be the adels over the rational numbers $\Q$.
-We are going to integrate over $\A^\times$.
+We are going to integrate over the idele class group $\A^\times/\Q^\times$.
 For an idele $x \in \A^\times$ let